KxSystems/docs/docs/ml/toolkit/clustering/kdtree.md

 !!! note

-	The k-d tree is shown above and has been flipped to give a clearer picture of the features present.
-Each column within `flip t` above represent respectively:
+	The k-d tree above has been flipped to give a clearer picture of the features present.
+The columns of `flip t` represent the following:

-	-   The parent node (if at the root node, -1 is given  as no parent exists)
+	-   Index of the parent node - `-1` is used for the root node as no parent exists

-	-   Boolean indicating if the node/leaf is to the left `1b` or to the right `0b` of the parent node
+	-   Boolean indicating if node/leaf is to the left `1b` or to the right `0b` of the parent node

-	-   Boolen indicating if it is a leaf `1b` or a node `0b`
+	-   Boolean indicating if leaf `1b` or node `0b`

-	-   If at a leaf, the indices of the datapoints contained at that leaf are returned.
-Otherwise the indices of the nodes/leaves which branch from the node are given
+	-   Indices of data points contained in a leaf or indices of the nodes/leaves which branch from a node

-	-   Pivot point/value of each node (this is a null value if a leaf is reached)
+	-   Pivot/splitting value of each node - null if leaf has been reached

-	-   Pivot axis/splitting dimension from which the pivot value was obtained, e.g. x -> 0, y -> 1, z -> 2, etc.
+	-   Splitting dimension from which the pivot value was obtained, e.g. x -> 0, y -> 1, z -> 2, etc.

 !!! note